MomenMushtaha/Bookstore/README.md

 - Saffi Alii 101117582
 - Momen Mushtaha 101114546

+## How to use
+- 1) create an owner account and populate the store with some books
+  2) create a customer account and browse the books and add any to your cart
+  3) checkout and purchase your books and check your purchase history

 ## Milestone 1 (November 13, 2023)
 - Model (Finished, polish planned)
 - Controllers (Finished, with additions and polish planned)